lananovikova10/testtask/livetemplates_tut.md

 To create a live template and surround your text with this fragment:
 1. Open IDE Preferences and go to the **Editor | Live Templates** section.
 2. Select an existing or create a new template group to put your template into.
-3. To create a new group, click + on the right of the panel and select **Template group**.
+3. To create a new group, click **+** on the right of the panel and select **Template group**.
 ![creategroup](static/tut_step1.png)
 4. Type the group name.
 In our case, we called it *Custom Markdown*.
 Click **OK**.
 ![creategroup](static/tut_step2.png)
-5. Select this group in the list and click +.
+5. Select this group in the list and click **+**.
 Select **Live Template**.
 ![creategroup](static/tut_step3.png)
 6. Specify the abbreviation — it will be a shortcut used to invoke the template.
 It can contain Latin letters, numbers, dots, and hyphens.
-For example *warn*.
+For example: *warn*.
 It should be unique within a group.
 7. You can fill the **Description** field — write in which cases this template is intended to be used.
-For example: Use it to wrap a warning block.
+For example: *Use it to wrap a warning block*.
 8. In the **Template text** field, add the template content that will be inserted in the document later.
 9. Put the **$SELECTION$** variable to the place where the fragment to be